santibreo/2019-BigData_master/README.md

 </a>
 </p>

-## Final Master's Degree Project:
+## Final Project:

-Last module was a collaboration with San Carlos Hospital to make 3 ML models that detects reentries, duration of the hospitalisation and kind of hospital discharge.
+Last module was a collaboration with San Carlos Hospital to make 3 ML models that detects reentries, duration of the hospitalisation and type of hospital discharge.
 We made it in groups of 6 students.

 I used **Rmarkdown** and compile the essay to `html`.
 I have ommited some